-The Government is on the verge of repealing an essential part of equality legislation; Laura has the details and information on what you can do to try and stop it
+The Government is on the verge of repealing an essential part of equality legislation; Jayne has the details and information on what you can do to try and stop it

 On Tuesday, the Government voted in favour of Clause 57 of the Enterprise and Regulatory Reform Bill.
 This sounds rather dull and irrelevant, doesn’t it?
 However, Clause 57 proposes to repeal Section 3 of the Equality Act 2006, the legislation that created the Equality and Human Rights Commission (EHRC).
 Section 3 outlines the purpose of the EHRC (its “General Duty”):

 The Commission shall exercise its functions under this Part with a view to encouraging and supporting the development of a society in which-

 (a)people’s ability to achieve their potential is not limited by prejudice or discrimination,

 (b)there is respect for and protection of each individual’s human rights,

 (c)there is respect for the dignity and worth of each individual,

 (d)each individual has an equal opportunity to participate in society, and